wyqian1027/Qiskit-Fall-Fest-USC-2022/README.md

 --------------------------------
 ## Schedule

 We are proud to welcome you to the USC Qiskit Fall Fest.
-Our team of organizers has put together an amazing schedule of eventsFind the schedule below, or [download the PDF here]()
+Our team of organizers has put together an amazing schedule of events.
+Find the schedule below, or [download the PDF here (TBA)]()

 - 11:30 - 13:30:  Welcome + Workshop lectures